 Walking along the riverbank, wandering through the surrounding gardens and through the Bamboo Forest is a great thing to do near Kyoto with kids.

 While you are in the area we recommend stopping in at the nearby Tenryu-ji Temple.
-There is a small entrance fee – you can chose to pay just to visit the gardens or include the buildings as well.
+There is a small entrance fee – you can pay just to visit the gardens or include the buildings as well.

 The garden is renowned as one of the best in Kyoto.
 The detail of the zen garden was a little lost on the kids but we all enjoyed it nonetheless.
 It is impressive in winter so I can only imagine how great it must be at other times of the year.